 3. Wear synthetic and fleece insulation only.
 In drier climates, I'm obsessed with down.
 But when everything is damp, synthetic insulations like mid-layer fleece or Prima-Loft jackets are key.
 They’ll maintain some of their respective warmth and puffiness even when the wetness sets in.

 4. Waterproof your pack.
-It goes without saying that you should store the wet-sensitive gear in dry sacks, Ziplocs or garbage bags, but it still helps to protect the outside.
+It goes without saying that you should store the wet-sensitive gear in dry bags, Ziplocs or garbage bags, but it still helps to protect the outside.
 Fully waterproof backpacks are far and away the best option, but they're often very expensive and you can get a similar, though less hassle-free result with a pack cover.
 Remember: A drenched pack is also a heavier pack.

 5. Open your pack as little as possible.
 Every time you open your pack or take the cover off, a bit more rain will get in.
 This wetness builds up and will probably stay with you for the rest of the trip.
 To minimize this, store all your regular snacks and heavy-use knick knacks in pockets or in dry bags on the outside of your pack.